 By this definition, a tomato is a fruit.
 It develops from the flower of the tomato plant and contains the seeds.

-This also means that lots of other “vegetables” are also fruits: cucumbers, peppers, squash, peas, and beans to name a few.
+This also means that lots of other “vegetables” are also fruits: cucumbers, peppers, squash, okra, and beans to name a few.

 All other parts of the plant- roots, leaves, stalks, etc- would be the vegetables.